 Autumn and spring are better for daytime insect photography.
 It’s usually cold and humid, and the temperatures are low.

 Early and late evenings after the sun has set and temperatures have gone down are also a good time to photograph insects.
 This is when the insects start resting.
-You also have magical light and beautiful colours, due to the golden hour.
+You also have magical light and beautiful colors, due to the golden hour.

 Another reason to photograph insects when they’re resting is so you can use different perspectives and angles.

 Once the insects have settled down on a plant, they will stay there for the whole night.
 I would definitely recommend marking the plant where they rest.
-It will be much easier for you to find the insect the next morning, and continue photographing it.
+It will be much easier for you to find the insect the next morning and continue photographing it.

 Respect the Insects

 I have seen photographers use various methods to freeze uncooperative insects to slow them down in order to get clear and sharp images.
 That’s definitely not how you should do it.

 Never harm the insect you are photographing – always choose patience-based techniques.
 Believe me, you will be rewarded for your patience.
 Get up early and photograph the insects when they are lethargic and cooled down by the early-morning temperatures, not by a freeze spray.

 Each life, no matter how small, should be respected.